This tutorial explains the differences between the four major security tools. We will compare them SAST vs DAST and IAST

 How Does It Work

 SAST uses a testing methodology of analyzing a source code to detect any traces of vulnerabilities that could provide a backdoor for an attacker.
-SAST usually analyze and scan an application before the code is compiled.
+SAST usually analyzes and scans an application before the code is compiled.

 The process of SAST is also known as White Box Testing.
 Once a vulnerability is detected the next line of action is to check the code and patch the code before the code will be compiled and deployed to live.

-White Box Testing is an approach or method that testers uses to test the inner structure of software and see how it integrates with the external systems.
+White Box Testing is an approach or method that testers use to test the inner structure of software and see how it integrates with the external systems.

 What Is DAST

 “DAST” stands for Dynamic Application Security Testing.
-This is a security tool that is used to scan any web applications to find security vulnerabilities.
+This is a security tool that is used to scan any web application to find security vulnerabilities.

 This tool is used to detect vulnerabilities inside a web application that has been deployed to production.
 DAST tools will always send alerts to the security team assigned for immediate remediation.